 A doorway on the South-West corner of the Place des Vosges leads to the gardens of the Hôtel de Sully.
-The beautiful Renaissance mansion is bordered by a formal garden and the Orangerie.
+A formal garden and the Orangerie border the beautiful Renaissance mansion.
 Maximilien de Béthune, Duke of Sully, former Superintendent of Finances to King Henri IV, purchased it on 23 February 1634 at the grand age of 75 and the estate remained in the Sully family until the 18th century.

 Admission to the gardens is free.

-For more information about the Hôtel de Sully, visit http://sully.monuments-nationaux.fr/en/
+For more information about the Hôtel de Sully, visit the official website.

 The Place Ducale in Charleville-Mézières

 In Charleville-Mézières (Ardennes) lies another beautiful square, the Place Ducale, often referred to as the sister square of the Parisian Place des Vosges.

 The Place Ducale certainly shares the same characteristics: a perfectly symmetrical design and a common style of architecture.
 It seems that the similarities between the two squares are a result of their respective designers being brothers: Louis Métezeau in Paris and Clément Métezeau in Charleville-Mézières.

 A little smaller than the Place des Vosges, the Place Ducale is 127 metres long and 90 metres wide.
 Twenty-seven pavilions in the Louis XIII-style border the square following a quaternary model: four bays, four picture windows on each storey, four dormer windows and four oculi on the roof.

 Except for their dimensions, the major difference between the Place des Vosges and the Place Ducale is the absence of grass and trees in the centre of the latter (the square is covered with cobblestones).